-- Coordinated efforts with Fulton County Public Health (FCPH), which has identified lead poisoning as an agency priority and has received a grant to help address it - Established a baseline number of tests using DOH Lead Web data and monitored over time - Established a baseline level of awareness of lead poisoning risk and dangers by e-survey

-- Expanded POC lead testing in our pediatric primary care offices from two sites to four in 2014 - In coordination with FCPH carried out: Media campaign including: billboards, social media, postcards mailed to all new moms, infomercial for public access, web sites peds waiting rooms Targeted outreach education at events such as home shows, rabies clinics or car seat checks; and to WIC, Day Care Centers, and Head Start sites, Navigators. - Worked to establish a broad based community task force comprised of health care, local government and business stake holders.
+- Continues to coordinate efforts with Fulton County Public Health (FCPH), which has identified lead poisoning as an agency priority and has received grant funding to help address it. - POC lead testing is now available in four of our pediatric primary care offices. - HealthLink, in cooperation with PCC and FCPH, tracked annual lead screenings, comparing to previous years. - In coordination with FCPH carried out: - Media campaign including: billboards, social media, postcards mailed to all new moms - Targeted outreach education at events such as home shows, Healthy Kids Day, car seat events, new baby visits and to the following sites: WIC, Day Care Centers, Head Start sites, Pediatric PCC offices. - Working to establish a broad based community task force comprised of engaged health care, local government and business stake holders.
+Initial Task Force meeting held in the Fall of 2015. - Awarded small grant from Adirondack Health Institute for use with Lead initiative.